agrublev/angularLocalStorage/README.md

 ## To do

-Some unit tests will be highly appreciated.
 Please add issues for ideas or improvements!
 Thanks!

 ## Contributors